List of Atlantic tropical storms: Climatology

+Sea surface temperature is more constant than land temperature due to the higher heat capacity of water; thus, it takes longer for the ocean to warm up in the summer than it does the land.
+On average, the first Atlantic tropical storm of the year usually forms in mid-to-late June.
+Tropical activity is significantly lower in July and early August, despite higher sea surface temperatures, due to the Saharan air layer – dust from the Sahara desert that blows west each summer – suppressing tropical cyclogenesis.
+In the summer, the subtropical ridge, which is not conducive to tropical cyclogenesis, moves northward, expanding the area for storms to form.
+The hurricane season peaks in mid-September, with the two-month period between mid-August and mid-October seeing most activity.

+Within tropical latitudes, prevailing winds generally cause Atlantic tropical cyclones move west, though the presence of strong middle and upper-level winds can induce northward or northwestward movement instead.
+Influenced by the subtropical ridge, the general direction of storms upon reaching the mid-latitudes is northeast, causing them to curve back to sea and away from land.

 There is a strong correlation between Atlantic hurricane activity in the tropics and the presence of an El Niño or La Niña in the Pacific Ocean.
 El Niño sees a warming of the tropical Pacific, while La Niña exhibits cooling in that area: both have far-reaching effects around the world.
 El Niño events increase the wind shear, especially westerlies, over the Atlantic, producing a less favorable environment for formation and decreasing tropical activity in the Atlantic basin.
 Conversely, La Niña causes an increase in activity due to a decrease in wind shear.

 Tropical storms can take a variety of different tracks across the Atlantic Ocean.
 As they are weaker, they do not require as high a sea surface temperature, and they are more likely to form in unusual areas, such as Tropical Storm Grace, the northernmost-forming tropical cyclone in the Atlantic; Tropical Storm Christine, the easternmost-forming tropical cyclone in the Atlantic; or Tropical Storm Delta, which hit Morocco as an extratropical cyclone, the first storm ever to do so.